codefellows-seattle-javascript-401d21/17-bearer-auth/lab-karen/README.md

 ```
 From the command line, type *npm run test:watch* to start testing or *npm run test:debug* to use the debug package.

-create a test that will ensure that your API returns a status code of 404 for any routes that have not been registered
-*/api/v1/signup*
+A series of tests to ensure that your */api/gallery* endpoint responds as described for each condition below:
+GET - test 200, for a request made with a valid id
+GET - test 200, for a request made with no id param
+GET - test 401, if no token was provided
+GET - test 404, for a valid request with an id that was not found

+PUT - test 200, for a post request with a valid body
+PUT - test 401, if no token was provided
+PUT - test 400, if the body was invalid
+PUT - test 404, for a valid request made with an id that was not found

+POST - test 201, for a post request with a valid body
+POST - test 401, if no token was provided
-POST - test 400, if no request body has been provided or the body is invalid
+POST - test 400, if no body was provided or if the body was invalid

-POST - test 200, if the request body has been provided and is valid
+DELETE - test 204, for a post request with a valid body
-*/api/v1/signin*
-GET - test 401, if the user could not be authenticated
+DELETE - test 401, if no token was provided
-GET - test 200, responds with token for a request with a valid basic authorization header
+DELETE - test 404, for a valid request made with an id that was not found